-Display Stream Compression, often abbreviated DSC, is a form of visually lossless compression developed by the Video Electronics Standards Association (VESA) for ultra high definition displays to reduce the bandwidth demand on the links between source material like Blu-ray players, PCs, and games consoles, and displays.
+Display Stream Compression, often abbreviated DSC, is a form of visually lossless compression developed by the Video Electronics Standards Association (VESA) for ultra-high definition displays to reduce the bandwidth demand on the links between source material like Blu-ray players, PCs, gaming consoles, and displays.

 What is Display Stream Compression?
 It's the technology that makes 8K more than possible today and will unlock even higher resolution displays and refresh rates in the future.

 The VESA DSC standard is an important component of modern connectors because it offers a way to improve the available bandwidth of DisplayPort and HDMI cables.
 It is a visually lossless low-latency compression algorithm based on the YCoCg color space.
 This means that although its use decreases the bandwidth demands of higher resolution and refresh rate content, it is entirely undetectable by the viewer.

 In a practical sense, DisplayPort 1.4 with DSC is far more capable than without it.
 The base bandwidth of DisplayPort 1.4 remains unchanged at 32.4 Gbps, but where the standard DisplayPort connection can support 4K at 60Hz with HDR and 30 bits per pixel color depth, it can manage either 4K at 120Hz with HDR, or even 8K at 60 Hz with DSC enabled.